pooltogether/v4-docs/docs/tutorials/twab-rewards.md

 If you wish to extend a promotion by a number of epochs, you can call the `extendPromotion` function.

 You will need to fill the following parameters:

 - `_promotionId`: id of the promotion you wish to extend.
 - `_numberOfEpochs`: number of epochs the promotion will be extended for.

 <img
 src={require('/img/how-to/twab-rewards/twab-rewards-extend-promotion-etherscan.png').default}
-  alt='Twab Rewards extendPromotion function on Etherscan' class='padding-bottom--md'
+alt='TWAB Rewards extendPromotion function on Etherscan' class='padding-bottom--md'
 />

 Now let's say we want to extend the promotion we just created by a month:

 - `_promotionId`: will be `1`.
 - `_numberOfEpochs`: will be `4` since `_epochDuration` is equal to a week.

 <img
 src={require('/img/how-to/twab-rewards/twab-rewards-extend-promotion-filled-etherscan.png').default}
-  alt='Twab Rewards extendPromotion function filled on Etherscan' class='padding-bottom--md'
+alt='TWAB Rewards extendPromotion function filled on Etherscan' class='padding-bottom--md'
 />

 Before sending the transaction, make sure you have enough tokens in your wallet.
 In our case, we award 1,000 tokens per epoch, so we need to have at least 4,000 tokens.